An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

 Emerald Cut Engagement Rings:

 Now that you know what to look for in an emerald cut diamond, it's time to think about the ring.
-As a matter of fact, emerald cut engagement rings are available in all the popular styles.
+Emerald cut engagement rings are available in a variety of popular styles.

-That means that you'll have a lot of ring styles to choose from.
-Of course, at the end of the day, it's really a matter of personal preferences.
-With that in mind, let's look at some of the popular styles of emerald engagement rings:
+That means that you'll have a lot of ring styles to choose from, but, of course, it's a matter of personal preference.
+In that case, you should consider all the different kinds of emerald diamond engagement rings:

 Shopping for Emerald Cut Diamond Rings:

-Obviously, there is a lot to consider when you're shopping for emerald cut diamond rings.
-In the first place, there are the obvious factors, such as:
+There is a lot to consider when you're shopping for emerald cut diamond rings.
+First, there are the obvious factors, such as:

 Then there are the less obvious factors, such as the facet structure and the length to width ratio.
-Plus, there's all that stuff pertaining to the proportions and light performance.
-As a matter of fact, that's quite a lot to think about.
+Plus, there's all that stuff about the proportions and light performance.

-Especially when all you really want to do is plan a marriage proposal and tie the knot.
-In that case, all you really need to know is her ring size and favorite shape.
+That's quite a lot to think about, especially when all you want to do is plan a marriage proposal and tie the knot.
+But, in that case, all you need to know is her ring size and favorite diamond shape.

-Well, actually, it's also a good idea to know whether she prefers rose gold, yellow gold, white gold, or platinum.
-Of course, it's even easier to think in terms of pink, yellow, or white.
+Well, it's also a good idea to know whether she prefers rose gold, yellow gold, white gold, or platinum.
+But, of course, it's even easier to think in terms of pink, yellow, or white.

 Although that may be true, it's probably better if you leave those details to us.
 That's right, we said it.
-After all, we've got 35+ years of diamond buying experience.
+After all, we've got 35+ years of experience buying diamonds.